matplotlib/matplotlib/doc/api/api_changes.rst

  API Changes
 =============

-A log of changes to the most recent version Matplotlib that affect the outward-facing API.
+A log of changes to the most recent version of Matplotlib that affect the outward-facing API.
 If updating Matplotlib breaks your scripts, this list may help you figure out what caused the breakage and how to fix it by updating your code.
 For API changes in older versions see :doc:`api_changes_old`.